jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 ### **R2D17:** Friday 8th March 2019

-+ **Notes:** - One of the ways I gaugae how much I'm actually learning is by returning to topics and refreshing my knowledge.
++ **Notes:** - One of the ways I gauge how much I'm actually learning is by returning to topics and refreshing my knowledge.
 Going back to Regex today and pleased with how much is making sense.
 Oh and I found a great new resource along the way https://regex101.com/ :)
 + **Technologies Used:** - HTML5, Regex

 ### **R2D16:** Thursday 7th March 2019